sarajosephs/ProjectB/index.md

 ## Water Quality

 New York’s drinking water is considered safe to drink.
 However, to be on the safe side using a water filter is recommended.
 New York actually has one of the cleanest drinking water in the US [[10]](https://tappwater.co/us/can-you-drink-nyc-tap-water/).
-Each month, New York’s water quality scientists collect more than 1,300 water samples from up to 546 locations.
+New York’s water quality scientists collect water samples from up to 546 locations.
 Street-side drinking water sampling stations allow them to sample the water at the endpoint of the city’s distribution system, just before it enters the local service line that connects to buildings [[11]](https://www1.nyc.gov/site/dep/water/water-monitoring.page).

-The water quality dataset contains 112,463 samples which are monthly samples obtained from New York’s sample sites over the years 2015 to the present day.
+The water quality dataset contains 112,463 samples which are daily samples obtained from New York’s sample sites over the years 2015 to the present day.
 The sampling sites can be seen on the geo-map below.
 The sampling sites are well distributed, having more sites where the population density is more.

 <iframe src="samplingsites2.html"
     sandbox="allow-same-origin allow-scripts"